syncfusion-content/xamarin-docs/Xamarin/Button/Customization.md

 ![SfButton with image with icon image with left alignment](images/Button_imagealignment_left.png)

-*Right image alignment in SfButton*
+**Right image alignment in `SfButton`**

-With RTL flow direction, image alignment with `End` will change its direction of placing image to left.
-To keep that in same `Right` position, set as per in below
+In RTL flow direction, image alignment with `End` will change its direction of placing image to the left.
+To keep that in same right position, set `Right` alignment as shown in the following code sample.

 {% tabs %}
 {% highlight xaml %}